Carrollton Courthouse

 The Carrollton Courthouse (also Carrollton Court House) is a historic building in the Carrollton neighborhood of New Orleans, Louisiana, in the United States.
 Built in 1855, it originally served as a courthouse before being utilized by several public schools.
-It is currently (July 2021) under construction for private-sector use.
+In 2013, it became vacant after the previous tenant, a charter school, moved locations.
+In 2018, the Orleans Parish School Board sold the property to private developers.
+On February 15, 2023, the building was reopened as a luxury assisted living facility for senior citizens, after a three-year renovation to restore and repurpose the building.

 Construction and history as a courthouse

 The Carrollton Courthouse is located at 701 South Carrollton Avenue, which at the time was called Canal Street.

 It was once the courthouse for Jefferson Parish, Louisiana, before the town of Carrollton's annexation by New Orleans in 1874.
 The building was completed in 1855, after Carrollton had become the seat of Jefferson Parish following New Orleans' annexation of Lafayette (previously the parish seat).
 The courthouse was built alongside a new jail.

 The property was purchased from C. C. Duncan for $7,000.

 Henry Howard, a prominent Louisiana architect, designed the building in the Jeffersonian Neo-classical style.
 Robert Crozier and Frederick Wing were the builders.
 The cost of construction was $59,000.
 Construction began in 1854 and was finished in late 1855, during the mayoralty of J. L. Donnellan.

 The courthouse operated for nineteen years, and during this period those sentenced to death were hanged behind the courthouse.
 A number of noteworthy events in Louisiana legal history took place in the building.
 In 1858, an election dispute was heard in the building after an election for mayor and council in the Town of Carrollton was marred by armed violence and intimidation.
 The district judge nullified the election, but the Louisiana Supreme Court reversed, finding that the residents challenging the election lacked standing to contest the result.
 In 1858, the case Joseph Tom v.
 The Slave Ernest was heard, and the district judge decided that "Slaves are persons, not things, and cannot therefore be seized provisionally."
 In 1865, a murder trial took place in which the trial judge held that the dying declaration of the ten-year-old victim could be admitted into evidence; the ruling was upheld the next year by the Louisiana Supreme Court.